yik3z/Watchy-CODE/Readme.md

     - seems like it works, am lazy to test but the time gets synced periodically so ain't complaining -dark mode toggle.
 Changes, watchface, menus, apps (everything)
 - `DEBUG` mode which prints stuff to serial
-- watch "ticks" only once an hour from 1am to 7am to save batt
 - borders around the screen are syncronised to background colour.
 Based on findings from [peanutman and gewoon_maarten on discord](https://discord.com/channels/804832182006579270/808787590060048465/887013190616117288).
+- watch "ticks" only once an hour from 1am to 7am to save batt.
+In between those hours the watchface only shows (e.g.) `03:xx` instead of `03:00`.
 - modified bootloader for faster wake from sleep (See [this guide](https://hackaday.io/project/174898-esp-now-weather-station/log/183782-bootloader-wake-time-improvements)). settings changed:
   *general*